lumi-a/masters-thesis/thesis.typ

   caption: [Nine different packings produced by randomised Best-Fit.], )

+It turns out that this is the _only_ optimal packing (up to re-labeling the two bins):
 #lemma[
-  An optimal packing can not have a bin containing both an item of weight $m$ and an item of weight $m+1$ ]
+  An optimal packing can not have a bin containing both an item of weight $m$ and an item of weight $m+1$.
+]
 #proof[
   Every optimal packing must fill both bins exactly to their full capacity $c$.
 Assume, for contradiction, a bin contains $0<i<m$ items of weight $m$ and $0<j<m$ items of weight $m+1$: